apache/cordova-coho/docs/tools-release-process.md

 If the push fails due to not being fully up-to-date, either:
 1. Pull in new changes via `git pull --rebase`, and include them in the release notes / re-tag
 2. Pull in new changes via `git pull`, and do *not* include them in the release.

+If you created new release branches, push them as well e.g: `git push origin 4.2.x`

 ## Publish to dist/dev & npm
 Ensure you have the svn repos checked out: